 This Section presents a component-based generic model for design of organizations based on requirements manipulation and design object description manipulation.
-The component-based model presented draws inspiration from [3] and was specified within the DESIRE [2] framework.
-The model for design is composed of three components, see Figure 1:
+The component-based model presented draws inspiration from [4] and was specified within the DESIRE [3] framework.
+It is composed of three components, see Figure 1:

-- RQSM, which stands for Requirement Qualification Set Manipulation.
-Such requirements are for example acquired by elicitation in cooperation with managers within a company.
+- RQSM, for Requirement Qualification Set Manipulation, acquires requirements, for example, by elicitation from managers within a company.
 Within RQSM the appropriate requirements are determined in relation to the goals set for the organization and the current environmental conditions.
 After having selected a set of requirements, these are refined to more specific ones. - DODM, for Design Object Description Manipulation, creates a design object description based on the (specific) requirements received from RQSM.
-In order to determine such a design object description, a number of alternative solutions known to satisfy the requirements are generated and according to certain strategic knowledge one of those is selected. - Design Process Coordination (DPC) is the coordinating component for the design process.
-The component determines the global design strategy (e.g., [3]) and can evaluate whether the design process is proceeding according to plan.
+In order to do this, a number of alternative solutions known to satisfy the requirements are generated and according to certain strategic knowledge one of those is selected. - Design Process Coordination (DPC) is the coordinating component for the design process.
+The component determines the global design strategy (e.g., [4]) and can evaluate whether the design process is proceeding according to plan.